Horse and Rider (wax sculpture): Attribution and disputes

+Most art historians have made no comment on the work, and Pedretti's attribution has been criticized over the years.
+After examining the model, art historian Martin Kemp stated that "it has none of the characteristics of understanding horse anatomy and renaissance armor that you would expect from Leonardo".
+Art history professor Francesco Caglioti dates the sculpture to the late 19th century as a revivalistic work.
+When exhibited at the Boston Museum of Science in 1997, the museum agreed to change the credit on the label of the sculpture from "by Leonardo" to "attributed to Leonardo", but art historian Jack Wasserman still insisted that nothing has survived to support the attribution.
+Art historians Pietro Marani and Franco Cardini, and art critic Vittorio Sgarbi, likewise doubted the sculpture's provenance when the bronze cast was exhibited in Milan in 2016, commenting that there still isn't adequate hard evidence to support the attribution of the work to Leonardo, and that Pedretti and Solari are often too generous with their attributions.
+Following his studies of medieval cavalry, Cardini also criticized the historical accuracy of the sculpture.

 Description

 The approximately 10 in high, 9 in long, and 3.5 in wide beeswax sculpture is believed to be a maquette for a full size bronze sculpture.
 The model used to cast the sculpture sustained damage, resulting in the sculpture suffering the loss of the horse's front-left leg along with the rider's feet and hands.

 According to professor Ernesto Solari, curator of a 2016 exhibition of the sculpture, it is innovative, far removed from the classical models the young Leonardo had been familiar with during his time with Andrea del Verrocchio; particularly when Verrocchio was working on the Equestrian statue of Bartolomeo Colleoni.
 Solari's interpretation of marks on the statuette includes a signature, a date and a fingerprint, which he assumes to be Leonardo's.

 Historian Franco Cardini hypothesizes that "this is a funeral monument.
 There are several clues that lead to this interpretation; the horse is portrayed disarranging the rider to indicate that the animal is frightened.
-It is going down to the underworld, while the knight Charles d’Amboise, on the other hand is portrayed in a serene mood and eyes closed, the hand on his heart; the Governor of Milan is parting from his loved ones.
+It is going down to the underworld, while the knight Charles II d'Amboise, on the other hand is portrayed in a serene mood and eyes closed, the hand on his heart; the Governor of Milan is parting from his loved ones.
 Finally, one can notice the thigh protector in the shape of a shell, a symbol of travel, in this case without return."